-When you go to paint a room, chances are you don’t plan on repainting that area again in the new future.
+When you go to paint a room, chances are you don’t plan on repainting that area again in the near future.
 Primer helps you do just that.
 It protects your wall, and the paint while preventing cracking and peeling.
-Primer will also extend the life of your paint and save you from doing wall repairs down the road.
+Choose a primer that will also extend the life of your paint and save you from doing wall repairs down the road.

 Primer works wonders for your paint color.
 Why do you ask?
 It prevents any previous paint coloration from seeping through.
 This is particularly helpful when you are attempting to cover up a darker color.
 When you layer any two colored paints, they will mix to a degree; primer prevents that.
 It allows you to start with a blank canvas and provides bolder, truer colors to the initial paint chip.

 Although primer gets you closer to the paint chip color, you still shouldn’t expect the paint to be an exact match.
 Paint chips are made from ink, whereas paint is made from pigments.
 Although they should be the same color, in theory, they end up looking different because of how they are made.
 Think about when you see a color on your screen and how it can look very different when you print it out.
 The same idea goes with paint.
 By painting a sample – which you should also be priming – you can get the best idea of the actual color before you dive off the deep end and commit.
 If you are hesitant about painting a sample on your wall, you can always opt for a product like SureSwatch, that’s a removable film.